 As we know, to calculate inventory turnover rate, we need our COGS and our average inventory.
 Here’s the step-by-step process.
 We’ll calculate inventory turnover for bottles of vodka for one month—bottles of vodka that cost $15 from your supplier.

 Step 1: Determine your starting inventory

-If you want to know how much vodka your bar used over a period of three months, start by counting the number and size of liquor bottles that you have in your storage areas.
-Let’s assume you currently have 4 750ml bottles in the liquor room, 2 bottles in the back bar, and 4 more in the main bar.
+Let’s start by counting the types of alcohol, number of units, and size of liquor bottles that you have in your storage areas.
+Let’s assume you currently have four 750ml bottles in the liquor room, two bottles in the back bar, and four more in the main bar.
 In this example, your starting inventory is 10 bottles of vodka.

 Step 2: Find the received product inventory

 Received product inventory is the number of products you ordered and received from your distributor during the time between your starting and ending inventory period.
-In our example, if you ordered 5 more bottles of vodka in that period of three months, then 5 bottles of vodka is your received inventory.
+You check your invoices and see you ordered and received five bottles of vodka over a one-month period.
+Five bottles of vodka is your received inventory.